GaluhSM/GaluhSM/README.md

 ---
 <p>
+  Note:

-  Note: I am currently privating many repositories of mine, no one see them anyway.
+  I am currently privating many repositories of mine, no one see them anyway.
 The reason is, I just want to rework on my school projects, I'll set them to public again when I am done.
 I realized how bad they are when I learned so many things during PKL (Internship) in my Vocational High School era.
-I leave some of my hobby-ist work. **For anyone looking after my Capability Management, Talent Experience, or Exam-Centered LMS project, please note that they are an enterprise project I built in Padepokan79 Gitlab repository, they are not here, and I do NOT have any consent to show it, thank you for your understanding.**
+I leave some of my hobby-ist work.

+  <strong>For anyone looking after my Capability Management, Talent Experience, or Exam-Centered LMS project, please note that they are a private enterprise project I built in Padepokan79 Gitlab repository, they are not here, and I do NOT have any consent to show it, thank you for your understanding.
+I am on my way to remake it without leaking any important data but still show my work.</strong>
 </p>